wp-plugins/ewww-image-optimizer-cloud/readme.txt

 3. Bulk optimization page.
 You can optimize all your images at once and resume a previous bulk optimization.
 This is very useful for existing blogs that have lots of images.

 == Changelog ==

+= 1.9.0 =
+* changed: verification results for cloud optimization are still cached, but actual optimization requires pre-verification to maintain load-balancing
+* added: NextCellent Gallery support - no future development will be done for NextGEN 1.9.13, all future development will be on NextCellent.
+* updated translations for Romanian and Dutch
+* fixed some warnings and notices
+* added GMedia folder to Scan and Optimize function
+* show cumulative savings in status section
+* added: filter to bypass optimization for developer use
+* added: option to bypass optimization for small images

+= 1.8.5 =
+* fixed: images with empty metadata count as unoptimized images on Bulk Optimize
+* changed: Import process split into batches via AJAX to make it less likely to timeout and use less memory
+* changed: Bulk Optimize page uses less memory and is quicker to load
+* fixed: custom column in NextGEN galleries works again with NextGEN 2.0.50+
+* fixed: license exceeded messages do not stall Bulk Optimize incorrectly
+* fixed: warning on Bulk Optimize for sites using UTC
+* fixed: user-specified paths to optimize did not work if using multi-site WP with plugin activated per-site

+= 1.8.4 =
+* fixed: Import process is much faster by about 50x

+= 1.8.3 =
+* changed: API key validation is now cached to greatly reduce page load time, mostly on the admin side, but also for any sites that generate or allow uploading images on the front-end
+* fixed: a few WP Retina @2x images were not being optimized, and none of them were stored in the ewwwio_images table properly
+* new: better compression for PNGs via advpng
+* new: lossy compression for PNG images via pngquant
+* changed: Bulk Optimize loads much quicker (mostly noticable on sites with thousands of images)

+= 1.8.2 =
+* updated Romanian translation
+* removed: potentially long-running query from upgrade
+* fixed: cloud queries were using the wrong hostname, all cloud users must apply this update to avoid service degradation

+= 1.8.1 =
+* fixed: undefined function broke lots of stuff

+= 1.8.0 =
+* fixed: debug output not working properly on bulk optimize
+* changed: when cloud license has been exceeded, the optimizer will not attempt to upload images, and bulk operations will stop immediately
+* fixed: unnecessary decimals will not be displayed for file-sizes in bytes
+* added: button to stop bulk optimization process
+* changed: Optimize More and Bulk Optimize are now on the same page
+* changed: After running Optimize More, you can Show Optimized Images and Empty Table without refreshing the page.
+* fixed: blank page when resetting bulk status in flagallery
+* change: already optimized images in Media Library will not be re-optimized by default via bulk tool
+* fixed: FlaGallery version 4.0, optimize on upload now works with plupload
+* fixed: proper validation that an image has been removed from the auxilliary images table
+* move more code into admin_init to improve page load on front-end
+* added: ability to specify number of seconds between images (throttling)
+* added: nextgen and grand flagallery thumb optimization is now stored in database
+* fixed: urls for converted resizes were not being updated in posts
+* fixed: attempt to convert PNGs with empty alpha channels after optimization on first pass, instead of on re-optimization

 = 1.7.6 =
 * port from EWWW Image Optimizer: pre-fork changelog below